Azure/cyclecloud-symphony/README.md

 Note: You should run this script from machine where Cyclecloud is installed.
 ## Additional configs for symphony templates

-Following 2 configuration have been added:
+Following configuration options:

+1. `symphony.enable_weighted_templates` (default: `true`)
-1.  enable_weighted_templates -> default value is true.
-Used to generate template in which templateId corresponds to nodearray and vmTypes are in dictionary format with weight.
-But you can change it under configuration symphony for master node.
-In that case you need to use default format of templateId as nodearray+ sku name.
+   - Used to generate templates where `templateId` corresponds to the nodearray and `vmTypes` are in a dictionary format with weights.
+   - You can change this in the Symphony configuration for the master node.
+In that case, use the default format of `templateId` as `nodearray+sku name`.

+2. `symphony.ncpus_use_vcpus` (default: `true`)
-2.  ncpus_use_vcpus -> default value is true.
-It assumes you want slot ncpu attribute to be based on vcpu count.
-You can change in symphony configuration for master node.
+   - If `true`, the slot `ncpu` attribute is based on vCPU count.
+   - You can change this in the Symphony configuration for the master node.

-3. capacity-failure-backoff -> default value is 300 (unit is seconds).
+3. `cyclecloud.capacity_limit_timeout` (default: `300` seconds)
-This is the time after which scalelib will wait to make next attempt at allocation after failure occurs.
+   - The time (in seconds) after which scalelib will wait before making the next allocation attempt after a failure occurs.

+4. `symphony.autoscaling.strategy` (default: `price`)
+    - Options: `["price", "capacity", "weighted"]`
+    - **Price**
+       - Uses the legacy allocation algorithm.
+    - **Capacity**
+       - Allocates cores evenly across all SKUs from the start.
+       - Quickly identifies and eliminates SKUs with low capacity.
+       - Reduces spikes of single SKUs that may be evicted during allocation.
+    - **Weighted**
+       - Assigns a preference to each SKU, but still allocates VMs from multiple SKUs in each pass to reduce spikes.
+       - When the first SKU runs out of capacity, the distribution shifts to the next SKU for the next allocation.
+       - If all SKU preferences/percentages are identical, this behaves the same as the Capacity strategy.

+5. `symphony.autoscaling.ncpus` (default: `1`)
+   - Number of vCPUs to use for autoscaling slot size

+6. `symphony.autoscaling.ncores` (default: `1`)
+   - Number of physical cores to use for autoscaling slot size.

+7. `symphony.autoscaling.nram` (default: `4096` MB)
+   - Amount of RAM (in MB) to use for autoscaling slot size.

+8. `symphony.autoscaling.percent_weights` (default: `[0.7, 0.2, 0.05, 0.05]`)
+   - List of percentage weights (as fractions) used for the weighted autoscaling strategy.
+   - By default, these weights allocate VMs to the top 4 SKUs in a node array, prioritizing higher-capacity SKUs.
+   - You can adjust both the values and the number of weights to match your available SKUs and desired distribution.
+   - The order and length of this list should correspond to the order and number of VM types you want to distribute across.

 # Contributing